 On your first visit, your reflexologist will ask you some general questions about your health, lifestyle and medical history.
 If they have any concerns that reflexology could interfere with your health, or with any drugs you are currently taking, they might ask to speak to your GP.
 There may be situations where your doctor does not recommend reflexology.

 A reflexology session usually lasts between 45 to 60 minutes.
 You’ll usually lie down for the treatment or sit in a reclining chair.
 Your reflexologist will use their fingers and thumbs to apply pressure to your feet or hands.
-Pressure on some areas may be uncomfortable.
+Pressure on some areas may be uncomfortable or slightly painful.
 Your therapist may tell you that this discomfort relates to problems in a particular part of your body.
-But reflexology shouldn’t be painful.
-It’s important to tell the therapist if you are in any pain or want them to stop.
-But most people say that having reflexology feels relaxing and soothing.
+Most people say that having reflexology feels relaxing and soothing.

 Your reflexologist may suggest a course of treatments rather than just one.
 If you are paying for your treatments, this can be expensive, so always check with your therapist how much they charge and how many sessions they recommend before booking your treatment.